3/4/2025

 Justin Klee

-Yeah, and just going to the market dynamics as well.
+Yeah, and just going to the, you know, market dynamics as well.
 So I think first is underscoring Camille's point that we think that pathophysiology is the same, is really for trial criteria.
 So we'll have those discussions when appropriate with FDA.
-But ruin wide gastric bypass, there have been about 600,000 people who have gotten ruin wide gastric bypass over the past 10 years, and there are roughly 60,000 people each year who get a ruin wide gastric bypass.
-So with 8%, we estimate, of people who get a bariatric procedure who will develop PBH in the years following surgery, that's still a very substantial market.
-But to say as well, we think the pathophysiology is the same.
-So our ultimate intention is we think that this should be a treatment that would be used for PBH period.
+But, you know, Roux-en-Y gastric bypass, there have been about 600,000 people who've gotten Roux-en-Y gastric bypass over the past 10 years.
+And there are roughly 60,000 people each year who get a Roux-en-Y gastric bypass.
+So with, you know, 8% we estimate of people who get a bariatric procedure who get, who will develop PBH in the years following surgery.
+That's still a very substantial market.
+But, you know, but to say as well, you know, we think the pathophysiology is the same.
+So our, you know, ultimate intention is we think that this should be a treatment that would be used for PVH period.

 speaker